logozadocs/-ampbuilder-docs-en/source/_user/publishing.rst

 If you want to allow your end-users to publish their landing page(s) using their own domain names, like yourdomain.com, you will need to complete the following steps:

-Configure local DNS on the server hosting your copy of LandingMall.
-You will need to instruct your server to direct requests for the custom domain to the folder on the server containing your LandingMall code
+Configure local DNS on the server hosting your copy of AMPBuilder.
+You will need to instruct your server to direct requests for the custom domain to the folder on the server containing your AMPBuilder code
-Create a DNS record for the custom domain which points to your LandingMall server.
+Create a DNS record for the custom domain which points to your AMPBuilder server.
 This needs to be completed at the main nameserver for the custom domain (typically, this is a step your end-users will need to complete themselves, as it requires access to the domain’s DNS records).

 - Loggin with url your_site_url/profile
 - Select relevant website then click Select